fletch22/montreal/workspaces/docker/nexus/README.md

 	b: Execute the docker command.

-		The docker event& should output some information about the run attempt.
+		The docker events& should output some information about the run attempt.
 You'll see a container ID at the beginning.

 	c: Take the container id and run the following from the command line: